 One of the great innovations in rugby has been the use of the bench where 8 player can be held in reserve for some time in the match to meet the changing needs of the game.

-Often the strength of your bench would the decisive factor in with you one or lost.
+Often the strength of your bench would the decisive factor in whether you won or lost.

 When Malcolm Turnbull became captain-player-coach of the Australian Wallaby Parliamentary team, he decided to change the rules about the bench.
 He didn’t give it enough thought and what he ended up with was cross bench, in fact a very cross bench.